afshaan4/ShakyRoads/README.md

 ### TODO

-- [ ] get it to open setting and ask user to enable the gps
 - [ ] dump readings to a csv file
 - [ ] plot acceleration readings onto a map